 But what separates these three types of content creators?
 And which one is right for you?
-Read along to decide whether an influencer, blogger, or vlogger best fits your campaign requirements.
+Read along to find out what are the differences between influencers, bloggers, and vloggers.

 What is an influencer?

 An influencer is someone who has the ability to affect people’s behavior or opinions.
 They are often considered celebrities or social media stars, but anyone can be an influencer if they have a large enough following.

 Companies and brands often work with influencers to promote their products or services because their followers are more likely to trust influencer generated content and their recommendations.

 Some common characteristics of influencers include: